Pope Clement II: Papacy

-In 1046, Suidiger accompanied King Henry on his campaign to Italy and in December, participated in the Council of Sutri, which deposed former Benedict IX and Sylvester III and persuaded Gregory VI to resign.
+In 1046, Suidger accompanied King Henry on his campaign to Italy and in December, participated in the Council of Sutri, which deposed former Benedict IX and Sylvester III and persuaded Gregory VI to resign.
 Henry nominated Suidger for the papacy and the council elected him, making him the first pope placed on the throne by the power of the German emperors.
 Suidger insisted upon retaining the bishopric of his see, partly for needed financial support, and partly lest the turbulent Romans should before long send him back to Bamberg.
 Suidger took the name Clement II.
 Immediately after his election, Henry and the new pope travelled to Rome, where Clement was enthroned.
 He then crowned Henry III as emperor of the Holy Roman Empire.

 Clement's election as pope was later criticized by the reform party within the papal curia due to the royal involvement and the fact that the new bishop of Rome was already bishop of another diocese.
 Contrary to later practice, Clement kept his old see, governing both Rome and Bamberg simultaneously.
 Clement's first pontifical act was to crown Henry and Agnes of Poitou.
 He bestowed on the Emperor the title and diadem of a Roman patrician, a dignity which was commonly understood to give the bearer the right of indicating the person to be chosen pope.

 Clement II's short pontificate, starting with the Roman synod of 1047, initiated an improvement in the state of affairs within the Roman Church, particularly by enacting decrees against simony.
 A dispute for precedence among the Sees of Ravenna, Milan, and Aquileia was settled in favour of Ravenna.